 11. Job Search and Career Paths

 Once you have built a strong portfolio and acquired the necessary skills, start searching for UI design opportunities.
 Look for job openings in design agencies, tech companies, or startups.
-Career paths in UI design can vary, with opportunities to specialize in areas such as mobile app design, web design, or even move into UX design or management roles.
+Career paths in UI design can vary, with opportunities to specialize in areas such as mobile app design, web design, or even move into UI / UX designer or management roles.
 Explore different career paths and identify the areas that align with your interests and goals.

 Get To Know Other Design Students

 Learn From the Experts: How To Become a UI/UX Design Expert

 Wondering how to approach your UX design process and journey?
 Take cues from professional designers who made the jump.
 Here are a few videos in which pro designers discuss how they launched their careers: